lsav00/more-scripts/README.md

-# Python-password-script
+# Python-password-validation-script

-#A password creation script that requires password to meet specified requirements.
+A password validation script that requires the user's password to be at least 8 characters long and contain:

+- An uppercase letter

+- A lowercase letter

+- A number and

+- A symbol.